 This Executive Order neither prevents nor requires the use of the Informal Resolution process.
 Under no circumstance shall a Complainant be required to use the Informal Resolution process to address prohibited behaviors.
 It is not appropriate for a Complainant to be required to "work out the problem" directly or mediate with the Respondent.
-Mediation cannot be used, even on a voluntary basis, to resolve Sexual Misconduct, Dating or Domestic Violence, or Stalking Complainant and the Respondent should occur without involvement by appropriate Campus administrators, including the DHR Administrator or Title IX Coordinator.
+Mediation cannot be used, even on a voluntary basis, to resolve Sexual Misconduct, Dating or Domestic Violence, or Stalking Complaints.
+In other matters, where voluntary mediation is requested, no meeting between the Complainant and the Respondent should occur without involvement by appropriate Campus administrators, including the DHR Administrator or Title IX Coordinator